Tengku Razaleigh Hamzah: Joining UMNO

-After Prime Minister Abdul Razak Hussein's sudden death in 1976, Hussein Onn took over the reins and became the new Prime Minister.
-It is rumoured that a short while after being sworn in as Prime Minister, Hussein asked Razaleigh to be his Deputy, an offer which Razaleigh politely declined, citing his young age and inexperience.
-Razaleigh instead pointed to Dr. Mahathir, a close friend who was 12 years his senior and who was also serving as one of the three Vice Presidents of UMNO at the time as the other VP was Ghafar Baba, who was not in contention due to his lack of proficiency in English.
-However, due to Hussein's hesitation to appoint Dr. Mahathir, a personal meeting was convened between the three of them, wherein Dr. Mahathir had agreed to appoint Razaleigh as his Deputy when Hussein eventually steps down.
-This meeting led to Hussein appointing Dr. Mahathir as Deputy Prime Minister.

-At the same time, Razaleigh was appointed Finance Minister by Hussein.
-At the time, Razaleigh had gotten a reputation for being an ultra nationalist due to his hard line stance in the negotiations for PETRONAS' oil rights with the Americans.
-The uncompromising negotiating position adopted by Razaleigh eventually led the Americans to lobby Hussein for his dismissal from his posts in PETRONAS.
-However, Hussein had a great relationship with Razaleigh, who not only had great grassroots influence but who also did not take a salary when he was heading PETRONAS, and so the Americans' lobbying efforts proved unsuccessful.
-Eventually, Razaleigh did relinquish his positions in PETRONAS as he was juggling between many different jobs which prohibited him from focusing on his main role as Finance Minister.
+In 1976, after the death of Prime Minister Tun Abdul Razak, Razaleigh became the Minister of Finance.
+At the time, Razaleigh had gotten a reputation for being an ultra nationalist due to his hard line stance in the negotiations for Petronas' oil rights with the Americans.
+Eventually, Razaleigh did relinquish his positions in Petronas as he was juggling between many different jobs which prohibited him from focusing on his main role as Finance Minister.

 Razaleigh's planning is reputed to have been the main reason the Barisan Nasional (BN) coalition, of which UMNO is a major component, almost totally defeats the opposition Islamic party of Pan-Malaysian Islamic Party (PAS) in the 1978 general election and the Kelantan state elections of the same year.
 In an election where few observers were willing to predict the outcome, a decisive victory for UMNO in Kelantan both at the Federal and State level meant that Razaleigh had solidified his position as one of the foremost political personalities on the national stage.
 This was reflected in the UMNO elections that year when he garnered the most votes for the Vice President post and was reelected to another three-year term.
 Razaleigh's strong position led to him being widely tipped to eventually become Prime Minister of Malaysia.